Saledddar/python_unit_testing/README.md

     return x+y
 ```

-- Ability to use lambda expression to test the result of the test, this is useful in many cases :
+- Ability to use lambda expression to test the result, this is useful in many cases :
  ```
 #lambda assertion
 @unit_test(